Seth maintains a labor and employment law, construction law, and general litigation practice in our Bismarck office.

-Seth focused his legal education primarily on labor and employment law.
-In addition to graduating with an emphasis in labor and employment law, Seth served as the Editor-in-Chief of the ABA Journal of Labor & Employment Law and received the ABA-BNA Award for Excellence in the Study of Labor and Employment Law.
+Seth graduated with distinction from the University of Minnesota School of Law.
+He was elected to the Order of the Coif.
+Seth graduated with an emphasis in labor and employment law.
+During law school, Seth served as the Editor-in-Chief of the ABA Journal of Labor & Employment Law and received the ABA-BNA Award for Excellence in the Study of Labor and Employment Law.
 He also clerked for a public-sector labor union and Region 18 of the National Labor Relations Board.

 Labor and Employment Law